Share

 Key Takeaways

-- Car-sharing insurance provides layered coverage for owners, renters, and platforms — ensuring protection for all parties.
+• Car-sharing insurance creates layered protection for owners, renters, and platforms, ensuring all parties are covered.

-- AB 2743 prevents an unintended increase in 2025 insurance limits that could threaten California’s car-sharing market.
+• AB 2743 prevents an unintended 2025 increase in insurance limits that could destabilize California’s car-sharing market.

-- The bill maintains existing safety standards while promoting affordability and innovation.
+• The bill maintains existing safety standards while promoting affordability, innovation, and small business opportunity.

-- Bipartisan cooperation between Assemblymember Pacheco and Senator Dodd highlights effective, solutions-oriented governance.
+• Bipartisan cooperation between Assemblymember Pacheco and Senator Dodd highlights practical, solutions-oriented governance.

-- The legislation ensures California remains a hub for both technological progress and consumer protection.
+• The legislation helps ensure California remains a hub for technological progress and strong consumer protection in the sharing economy.

 Author